rwieruch/blog_robinwieruch_content/react-express-stripe-payment.md

 * it comes with a pretty component to capture credit card information
 * it generates a Stripe token that you can send afterward to your backend

-I guess the token generation happens under the hood with the official Stripe library that you will later use in your backend too.
+I guess the token generation happens under the hood with the official Stripe.js library that you will later use in your backend too.

 There exists another library, the official library by Stripe for React, called {{% a_blank "react-stripe-elements" "https://github.com/stripe/react-stripe-elements" %}}.
 However, I ran into two drawbacks when using it: